NVIDIA/jetson-rdma-picoevb/README.md

 production device.

 Separate test applications exist to exercise the uni-directional copy feature of the kernel driver, and to report transfer performance.
-To run these tests,
-execute:
+Two versions of the tests exist; one using `malloc()`'d memory on the host, and the other using memory allocated via CUDA.
+To run these tests, execute:

 ```
 sudo ./rdma-malloc-h2c-perf
 sudo ./rdma-malloc-c2h-perf
+sudo ./rdma-cuda-h2c-perf
+sudo ./rdma-cuda-c2h-perf
 ```

 ### set-leds